zboxfs/zbox-android/README.md

 This package is Android binding for [ZboxFS].

 ZboxFS is a zero-details, privacy-focused in-app file system.
 Its goal is to help application store files securely, privately and reliably.
-Check more details about [ZboxFS].
+Check out more details about [ZboxFS].

 # How to Use

-Add below dependency snippet to your mudule's gradle file:
+Add below dependency snippet to your module's gradle file:

 ```gradle
 implementation 'io.zbox:zboxfs:0.2.0'